GreenAlgorithms/GreenAlgorithms4HPC/README.md

                         home folder
 ```

+### Limitations to keep in mind

+ - The workload manager doesn't alway log the exact CPU usage time, and when this information is missing, we assume that all cores are used at 100%.
+ - For now, we assume that GPU jobs only use 1 GPU and the GPU is used at 100% (as the information needed for more accurate measurement is not available)
+ (both of these may lead to slightly overestimated carbon footprints, although the order of magnitude is likely to be correct)
+ - Conversely, the wasted energy due to memory overallocation may be largely underestimated, as the information needed is not always logged.

 ### Requirements
-- Python 3.7

-*(can probably be adjusted to older versions of python fairly easily)*
+- Python 3.7 *(can probably be adjusted to older versions of python fairly easily)*

 ## How to install it